grandhi02/helm/07-Helm-Install-Atomic/README.md

 # Helm Install Atomic Flag

 ## Step-01: Introduction
-- We will learn to use `--atomic` flag when installing the Helm Release and also understand the importance of using it in a practical way
+- We will learn to use `--atomic` flag when installing the Helm Release and also understand the importance of using it in a practical way.It is mainly used to delete the chart if it is failed to install.
+Without atomic flag, if the chart installation failed,then it is not uninstalled automatically.

 ## Step-02: Install Helm Chart - Release: dev101
 ```t